Running: A Short Story of Love Lost and Love Found

 The latter was more than she could say of her parents.
 Lately, they had stepped up the call campaign, asking her if she needed anything or did she want to move back?
 She wondered how they could ask any of those questions.
 What she needed she would never have again, so the questions were mere exercises.
 She considered them rhetorical and no longer even considered trying to form an answer.
 While she hated the memories, she was reluctant to abandon where they originated.
 That would be like abandoning Steve, abandoning the memories.
 She almost coveted knowing they lurked behind the doors of the apartment, around the corner on the way to work and greeted her every morning.

 The days would have continued to unfold without change, without incident if she had her way.
 Memories carefully held at arms length, pain there but numbed, plans on automatic.
 But life is never that way and she should have known.

 A few months after she had acquired her running companion, he didn't show one especially cold Sunday.
 The sky was the usual gray.
 The air was especially cold.
 The temperature had been below freezing for the past few weeks.
 She was running in solitude until she heard the splashing, the yelping, faintly at first, but growing louder with each step.
 She stopped to locate the direction of sound, turned to follow through the brush and vegetation, some of which tried unsuccessfully to impede her.
 She emerged at the edge of the clearing she had forgotten was even near the trail.
 The clearing edged the lake.
 She and Steve picnicked there, especially before their marriage.

 Then Callie saw.
 Her little brown companion had ventured onto the ice and had partially fallen in.
-He was unsuccessfully trying to gain traction with his front paws, would emerge part way only to slide back with a little yelp and a splash.
+Desperately, but unsuccessfully trying to gain traction with his front paws, the little dog would emerge part way, only to slide back with a little yelp and a splash.